niall-byrne/rpi-media-centre/README.md

 ### Service Selection

-The `.rpi` file can also control *which* services `pictl` manages via a bash array named `RPI_SERVICES`.
+The `.rpi/config` file can also control *which* services `pictl` manages via a bash array named `RPI_SERVICES`.

 By default, this array is set to `("plex" "samba")`, meaning it manages only the Plex and Samba services.
-It is possible to control the service selection by defining this array manually in the `.rpi` file:
+It is possible to control the service selection by defining this array manually in the `.rpi/config` file:

 To enable a single service, such as Plex, add a line like following: